 The number of sensory inputs increases the effect of emotions.
-A detailed discussion of these sensory inputs, including books, movies, video games, music, and humor, are set forth in the link below.
+A detailed discussion of these sensory inputs, including books, movies, video games, music, and humor, is outlined in the link below.

 All advertisements, all commercials, and all political ads are propaganda.
-All are designed to manipulate; even the ones that appear to recite facts.
+All are designed to manipulate even the ones that appear to recite facts.
 They are opinions cleverly disguised as facts.

 Several practice ads provide convenient and easy-to-follow exercises.
 Hands-on analysis of each ad reveals hidden manipulations.
 Several websites are outlined in the link showing where to file complaints against various manufacturers and sellers and the products and services being marketed.
 A few remedies are identified.

 State laws prohibit misleading propaganda, including the reimbursement of attorney fees.